simonprickett/simonprickett.github.io/_pages/resume.md

 <p><strong>Sirenic | 2000-2003 | Southampton England & Palo Alto California USA</strong></p>
 <p>Sirenic was a technology startup pioneering intelligent mobile web and spoken voice interfaces.</p>
 <ul>
-    <li>Developed the company's product training for administrators, developers and end-user and delivered this in person around the world.</li>
+    <li>Developed the company's product training for administrators, developers and end-users and delivered this in person around the world.</li>
     <li>Contributed to the design, implementation and product management for the company's MobilePA product - an early mobile web portal that had WAP, VoiceXML, native application and web interfaces.</li>
     <li>Part of the team that presented the company's vision and product to investors, successfully raising funds from the investment arm of Carphone Warehouse.</li>
     <li>Mentored junior developers in Java, JavaScript, HTML and voice technologies.</li>